 4: Hear this, O ye that swallow up the needy, even to make the poor of the land to fail, 5: Saying, When will the new moon be gone, that we may sell corn? and the sabbath, that we may set forth wheat, making the ephah small, and the shekel great, and falsifying the balances by deceit?
 6: That we may buy the poor for silver, and the needy for a pair of shoes; yea, and sell the refuse of the wheat?
 7: The LORD hath sworn by the excellency of Jacob, Surely I will never forget any of their works.
 8: Shall not the land tremble for this, and every one mourn that dwelleth therein? and it shall rise up wholly as a flood; and it shall be cast out and drowned, as by the flood of Egypt.
 9: And it shall come to pass in that day, saith the Lord GOD, that I will cause the sun to go down at noon, and I will darken the earth in the clear day: 10: And I will turn your feasts into mourning, and all your songs into lamentation; and I will bring up sackcloth upon all loins, and baldness upon every head; and I will make it as the mourning of an only son, and the end thereof as a bitter day.
 11: Behold, the days come, saith the Lord GOD, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: 12: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it.
 13: In that day shall the fair virgins and young men faint for thirst.
 14: They that swear by the sin of Samaria, and say, Thy god, O Dan, liveth; and, The manner of Beer-sheba liveth; even they shall fall, and never rise up again.

-In the closing these closing chapters Amos brings some of the most shocking preaching that Israel has ever heard.
+In the closing chapters Amos brings some of the most shocking preaching that Israel has ever heard.
 Firstly he declares that Israel will be destroyed.
 He issues a woe to those who think that all is well in Zion.
 They do not read the see of the times so they sit back comfortably in their false security.
 They trust is the false security of the hill country of Samaria.
 They recline on ivory beds and they eat the lambs of the flock without a care in the world.
 They have no thought for the future.
 They sing with the violin and are absorbed in song writing.
 They get drunk and put on the most expensive scents.
 They will be the first to be taken captive by the enemy and all the food they feast on will be taken as spoil.
 The Lord has sworn to himself that he is disgusted by their wealth and hates their palaces and that is why the Lord will deliver them up with all they have.
 The Lord will cause a nation to grow in such a way that they will come to battle against you.
 Twice Amos appeals for mercy for Israel and twice he turns from judgment.
 Then the Lord showed Amos that he stood on a wall with a plumb line in his hand.
 Then the Lord asks him what he sees and he says a plumb line.
 Then the Lord says that he will set a plumb line in the middle of Israel.
 This will be the standard of judgment for the people of Israel.
 Then Amaziah sends a message to Jeroboab saying that Amos has committed treachery.
 And that the land is unable to stand all his words.
 They threaten Amos will murder and suggest he run away.
 Amos replies there was a time when l was not a prophet, l kept the herd and gathered fruit but the Lord took me from following the flock and he commissioned me to go and speak in the name of God and the message of the Lord is that your wife will become a prostitute and your children will be killed and the land will be divided and you will die in an unholy land because Israel will go into captivity from this land.
 The Lord put a basket of summer fruits in front of Amos and asked to what he saw.
 The Lord explains that the end has come for the northern kingdom.
 The songs of the temple will be cries of mourning and the dead will lie in the street with none to mourn them.
 Lastly the Lord sends a message to Israel.
 Listen says the Lord you who eat the needy and who make the poor to fail.
 Who are only interested in money and by false means.
 You buy and sell the poor for a pair of shoes.
 You even sell the food of the poor.
 The Lord will cause darkness to cover the land.
 Your feasts will be turned into funerals.
 Your clothes will become sackcloth and you will become bald.
 A famine will come into the land not a famine for bread but a famine of hearing the word of the Lord.
 The people will search from east to west and not find Gods word.
 They will fall never to rise up.
 Such is the judgment that comes on those who forsake the Lord.